UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Usage-based plans reward shifting energy use to off-peak times but can lead to higher bills during peak demand periods.

-Evaluating Your Home for a Time-of-Use Plan
+Evaluating Your Home for a Usage-Based Plan

 Infographic with a home, a timeline, and three steps for evaluating Time-of-Use pricing suitability.